Hacking-the-Cloud/hackingthe.cloud/content/blog/2022_wrap-up.md

 To that site owner's credit, when I raised these concerns with them they were quick to remove the plagiarized content.
 To my knowledge this has not been a problem since, and I don't hold any ill-will towards them.

 As a result of this incident, however, I have added additional language to our existing [Plagiarism Policy](https://github.com/Hacking-the-Cloud/hackingthe.cloud/blob/main/CONTRIBUTING.md#plagiarism-policy) to further enforce that we will not accept plagiarized content on Hacking the Cloud.
-Additionally, I have added additional guarantees that I will remove links/references at the author's request (even for situations that don't involve plagiarism).
+Additionally, I have added additional guarantees that I will remove links/references at the author's request (including situations that don't involve plagiarism).

 Hacking the Cloud uses the [MIT License](https://github.com/Hacking-the-Cloud/hackingthe.cloud/blob/main/LICENSE) which, in retrospect, was a big mistake.
 When this decision was made, I was not considering the potential for someone to copy content from the site and potentially monetizing it.
 I have spent some time looking into this, but I am not a lawyer, I don't know a thing about copyright, and I have not had much luck finding resources on how we can better protect the site's content.
 If you have any experience in this domain, I would love to [hear](https://github.com/Hacking-the-Cloud/hackingthe.cloud/discussions/categories/general) from you.